Support for prison staff

-PET wouldn’t be able to transform lives without the support of the officers and education staff who work in prisons.
+PET wouldn’t be able to transform the lives of people in prison without the support of the officers and education staff who work there.

-On this page, you can find an overview of how we work in prisons and answers to some frequently asked questions – whether you’re preparing learners to study at a higher level, supporting the application process, or helping people through courses.
+On this page, you can find an overview of how we work in prisons and answers to some frequently asked questions – whether you’re supporting people with our application process or helping them through their course.

-You can find more information and resources – including our application forms and deadlines – in our dedicated staff area.
+You can find more information and resources – including our application forms and deadlines – in our dedicated prison staff resources area.
+Create your prison staff account here.

-Distance learning gives people in prison the chance to take courses in levels and subjects that might otherwise not be available – studying at their own pace, and often in their own cell.
+Distance learning gives people in prison the chance to take courses in levels and subjects that might otherwise not be available – studying at their own pace and often independently.

 For the learner, it’s a chance to gain meaningful, higher-level qualifications in subjects that interest them.
 For the prison, it’s a way to offer a wider variety of courses without the cost of running whole classes.
-The cost to the prison is very low – we ask for a contribution of 10% per course, equalling on average £30.
+The cost to the prison is very low – we ask for a contribution of 10% per course.

 The returns on this investment are significant.
 Research by the Ministry of Justice shows that PET learners are less likely to reoffend and more likely to find work after release.

-Distance learning can have a positive impact on wellbeing and self-esteem, can help build stronger connections between prisoners and their families, and can help create a more positive prison culture.
+Distance learning can have a positive impact on wellbeing and self-esteem, can help build stronger connections between learners and their families, and can help create a more positive prison culture.

 Read more about our impact